 - to maintain a publicly available database containing information about licences issued;

 - to monitor licensed activities and ensure compliance with the legislation through the appointment of inspectors and take necessary enforcement action, such as cancelling or suspending licences;

 - to report to the Parliament of Australia on the operation of the RIHE Act and the licences issued under this Act; and

 - to perform such other functions as are conferred on it by the RIHE Act or any other law.

-Membership of the Licensing Committee is prescribed under Section 16 of the RIHE Act, and the Minister is required to consult with the jurisdictions before appointing members.
+Membership of the Licensing Committee is prescribed under Section 16 of the RIHE Act, and the Minister is required to consult with the States and Territories before appointing members.
 Membership comprises individuals with expertise in research ethics, research, assisted reproductive technology, law, consumer health issues, the regulation of assisted reproductive technology, and embryology.